Coventry City 2–2 Bristol City (1977)

 On 19 May 1977, the English association football clubs Coventry City and Bristol City contested a match in the Football League First Division at Highfield Road, Coventry.
-It was the final game of the 1976–77 Football League season for both clubs, and both faced potential relegation to the Second Division.
+It was the final game of the 1976–77 Football League season for both clubs, and both faced possible relegation to the Second Division.
 A third club, Sunderland, were also in danger of relegation and were playing their final game at the same time, against Everton at Goodison Park.

 As a result of many Bristol City supporters being delayed in traffic as they travelled to the game, the kick-off in the Coventry–Bristol City game was delayed by five minutes, to avoid crowd congestion.
 Coventry took a 2–0 lead with goals in the 15th and 51st minutes, both scored by midfielder Tommy Hutchison.
 Bristol City then scored through Gerry Gow and Donnie Gillies to level the match at 2–2 after 79 minutes.
 With five minutes remaining, the supporters and players received the news that Sunderland had lost to Everton and that a draw would be sufficient for both Coventry and Bristol City to escape relegation at Sunderland's expense.
 As a result, the last five minutes were played out with neither team's players attempting to score and the match finished as a 2–2 draw.

 Sunderland made a complaint about the incident, and the Football League conducted an investigation, but both Coventry and Bristol City were eventually cleared of any wrongdoing.